Steven-Dawson18/Rock-Paper-Scissors-Spock-Reloaded/README.md

 * The user buttons for the game had a strange alignment on smaller screen sizes.
 To fix this I reduced the size of the images and removed the margin between them.
 * When I put the index.html into the validator, an extra closed div element was found.
 To solve this I removed the extra close div element.
 * When I put the javascript code in to the JSHINT a few errors where found where I had not put a semicolon.
 These have since been added and the code passes through the JSHINT without any significant issues.
+* When using the Chrome developer tools I found an error relating to a picture referenced in the javascript which I had removed as I changed my idea to show the rules on a new page.
+I have since removed the code from the javascript file.

 ### Unfixed Bugs